neptune-ai/neptune-fetcher/README.md

 # Neptune Fetcher

-!EXPERIMENTAL!
+> [!NOTE]
+> This package is **experimental**.

 Neptune Fetcher is a Python package designed to separate data retrieval capabilities from the regular `neptune` package.
 This separation bypasses the need to initialize the heavy structures of the regular package, which makes data fetching more efficient and improves performance.

 ## Installation